 EMDR has an outstanding track record for relieving the distress of trauma and Post-Traumatic Stress Disorder (PTSD).
 To follow, I’ll take you through the basics of this unusual but highly effective option.

 The Phases of EMDR

 Instead of the use of talk therapy or medication, EMDR uses your rapid, rhythmic eye movements as the path toward healing.
 I’ll explain more about that after briefly describing the eight phases of treatment.
-They occur during sic to 20 sessions.

 Sounds Great, But How Is This Done?